 YouTuber and aspiring boxer Jake Paul has been accused of sexual assault by TikTok star Justine Paradise.
 It marks the latest in a series of misconduct allegations lobbed against internet influencers with major followings, particularly amongst teens and young adults.

 After some consensual kissing, Paradise says that Paul took her to his bedroom, where the two continued kissing before he led her to his bed.
 Paul began to put his hands in places that made Paradise uncomfortable.
 After she rejected his advances, Paul allegedly responded by asking, “If nothing’s going to happen, what’s the point?”
-He then continued to make advances, she says, eventually placing himself on top of her and forcing her to perform oral sex.
+He continued to make advances, she says, eventually placing himself on top of her and forcing oral sex.
 “He didn’t ask for consent or anything,” she added.
 “That’s not okay.
 On no level at all is that okay.”

-The revelations brought attention to the questionable nature of videos released by Dobrik.
+The revelations brought attention to the questionable nature of past videos released by Dobrik.
 Insider in its report noted a video central to the assault allegations, in which Dobrik’s friend Dominykas Zeglaitis, known as Durte Dom, lures several young girls over to Dobrik’s apartment in hopes of having five-some intercourse.
 One girl involved who was interviewed by Insider claims the group intentionally plied her with alcohol before Dom assaulted her.

-Paul and his brother Logan got their start on the defunct app Vine, and both have run into repeated controversy over the years for erratic behavior and tasteless content, like an infamous 2018 video in which Logan filmed a suicide victim in Japan.
+Paul and his brother Logan, also a major internet celebrity, got their start on the defunct app Vine, and both have run into repeated controversy over the years for erratic behavior and tasteless content, like an infamous 2018 video in which Logan filmed a suicide victim in Japan.